ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/validation-workflow/validation_errors.md

 ---
 $title: AMP validation errors
 $order: 1
 description: 'Valid AMP documents must not include any validation errors.
-The purpose of this document is to help you better understand and fix any validation errors...'
+The purpose of this document is to help you better understand and fix any validation errors ...'
 formats:
   - websites
   - email